-Carefully release spring clips from rear lid on right and left edges of the trim and carefully pull trim off.
-Reach between trim and rear lid and disengage other spring clips.
+Carefully release spring clips from the rear lid on the right and left edges of the trim and carefully pull trim off.
+Reach between the trim and rear lid and disengage other spring clips.

 Assembling the rear lid is the same but in reverse order, attach the center spring clips, then the sides and finally the screws.

 After messing with the lights enough, I decided to set everything back as it was and go ahead with the second method: